5T33Z0/OC-Little-Translated/K_Debugging/README.md

 ## CREDITS
 - dreamwhite for PCILookup
-- Team-Utopia for Debug EFI
+- utopia-team for Debug EFI